Table of Contents

 tellmeGen routinely updates the databases for all portions of their report, allowing customers to continuously have new genetic information as it becomes available.
 These updates are included in the cost of the DNA test kit, and provide customers with a consistently updated genetic analysis for the portion of DNA tested by tellmeGen.
 If users wish, they may download their raw data from the tellmeGen platform as a csv file.

 If additional information is desired, tellmeGen offers to connect clients with their in-house geneticists, nutritionists, and medical professionals to further provide health-based counseling based on DNA results.
 These services are associated with additional costs.
+You can learn more about how their prices compare to other companies on our blog.

 Review of other tellmeGen Services